Rochinel/DSIA_4201C_projet/README.md

 Create a Flask web-app to display the data.

-Dans la Flask web-app , search the data through Elasticsearch
+in the  Flask web-app , search the data through Elasticsearch